 Over the years, my style has evolved from very much trendy to vintage to office casual to what it is today, a blend of all three.
 If I had to describe my style in the three words or less I would call it eclectic and unique.
 I enjoy blending vintage with modern trends, but in a practical way that can be worn from work to weekend easily.

 Disclosure: Thanks to Stitch Fix for providing credit in exchange for this post.
-Affiliate links are used in this post, and if you click them and make a purchase, I may make a small commission at no cost to you.
+My referral link is used in this post so if you sign up, I will earn a credit.
 All opinions are my own!

 If you’ve been around here before, you probably know that I’ve been a long time subscriber to Stitch Fix.
 Unlike working with a traditional personal shopper at a store, you don’t have to leave the house.
 A box will arrive at your door when you choose to schedule it, and you will receive about five items ranging from clothing to shoes to bags to accessories picked for you by one of their stylists.
 For the past year and a half or so, I opted to schedule them monthly.